 2. Google Drive Not All Files Sync - Deep Level Files

 “Hi there, just installed Google sync, busy testing, the app does not sync to a 6th level of the folder structure.
 I looked for settings but could not find anything.
 Seems like technology not working well.
 I will re-consider Google as a solution.
 Bummer!!!”

-“Google Drive said ‘Sync complete’, but 15 or so files weren’t synced”
+“Google Drive said ‘Sync complete’, but 15 or so files weren’t synced”.

 “But now, when I put new files or folder, or when save any files, the sync disappear...
-No red, green or blue icons, all disappear and the sync dead...”
+No red, green, or blue icons, all disappear and the sync dead...”

-You can try to temporarily pause its sync task especially when Google backup stuck.
+You can try to temporarily pause its sync task especially when Google backup is stuck.
 Then, resume its work.
 Then, it should rescan the source files and find out what it has missed out.

 Manually click on Google backup software on the computer and choose to run it as Administrator could help with Google Drive does not sync all files.

-Or, maybe you have multiple user accounts on a PC which have Google Drive installed (syncing for different GDrive users).
+Or, maybe you have multiple user accounts on a PC that has Google Drive installed (syncing for different Google Drive users).
 If you switch users (as opposed to logging out of the first account), Google Drive refuses to sync when you switch back to the first user's account.
-Therefore, log off and on of each user account with GDrive installed seems to keep the GDrive syncing operational.
+Therefore, logging off and on of each user account with GoogleDrive installed seems to keep the GoogleDrive syncing operational.